ikhlestov/deployml/README.md

 Where data preprocessing should be done?
 CPU or GPU or even another host?
 -->

-## Preprocessing and testing
+### Preprocessing and code testing

 Q: Where is preprocessing should be done - on CPU or GPU?

 - enter to the preprocessing directory `cd preprocessing`
-- run various resizers benchmarks `python3.6 benchmark.py`
+- run various resizers benchmarks `python benchmark.py`

     - Note: opencv may be installed from PyPi for python3